ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 ## Groups

 If on a group element, hitting the **enter key** will expand or collapse the group.
-This only works when displaying groups in a column (`groupUseEntireRow=false`), as otherwise the group cell is not selectable.

 ## Editing